franko003/Turtle_Trading_Exploration/README.md

 amount, profit targets, number of positions on a once, etc.  With a more realistic approach you could then get a better idea if the strategy is worth actually trading.

+After improving the analysis of Bitcoin the next step would then be to apply it to other cryptocurrencies, stocks, commodities, etc.  A robust trading strategy would show positive expectancy with many different underlying products.

 #### Analysis

 One main part of this analysis that could be improved immediately is better plotting